 The ramifications for suffering a myocardial infraction (heart attack) at work are significant.
 If the worker dies, the spouse and minor children are entitled to substantial awards of money, potentially to include a pension for the remainder of the spouse’s lifetime, if the claim is found to be compensable under Washington’s Industrial Insurance Act.
 If the worker doesn’t die, there will still be very expensive cardiac rehabilitation and medication costs which will typically devastate the worker’s finances and often force the worker and his/her family into bankruptcy if the heart attack claim is denied.

-The Department of Labor and Industries typically denies or rejects heart attack claims regardless of whether these are filed under “injury” or “occupational disease” theories.
-The Department very often takes the position that the heart attacks do not fall within the statutory definition of “injury” which requires a showing of a “sudden and tangible happening, of a traumatic nature, producing an immediate or prompt result, and occurring from without, and such physical conditions as result therefrom.”
-The Department almost universally denies heart attacks plead as occupational diseases since all people regardless of occupation (or even whether they have a job) are subject to suffering a heart attack due to poor health, which is to say regardless of any “particular risk” inherent to the worker’s employment.
+The Department of Labor and Industries typically denies or rejects heart attack at work claims regardless of whether these are filed under “injury” or “occupational disease” theories.
+The Department very often takes the position that the heart attacks at work do not fall within the statutory definition of “injury” which requires a showing of a “sudden and tangible happening, of a traumatic nature, producing an immediate or prompt result, and occurring from without, and such physical conditions as result therefrom.”
+The Department of Labor & Industries almost universally denies heart attacks plead as occupational diseases since all people regardless of occupation (or even whether they have a job) are subject to suffering a heart attack at work due to poor health, which is to say regardless of any “particular risk” inherent to the worker’s employment.

 - Document the nature of any and all “unusual exertions” or stresses made on the day of the heart attack, as an injury claim will be denied under current law unless the claimant can show that such an “unusual exertion” due to physical or mental efforts out of the normal for the affected individual was also a “proximate cause” of the heart attack; An unusual exertion might b related to any of the following or other unlisted circumstances: